giantswarm/docs/src/content/guides/using-persistent-volumes-with-csi-driver-on-aws/index.md

 Under the hood, the EBS CSI driver will take care that a corresponding EBS volume with the correct parameters is created.

-The EBS Volume and its data will persist as long as the corresponding PV resource exists.
-Deleting the resource will also delete the corresponding EBS volume, which means that all stored data will be lost at that point.
+The EBS volume and its data will persist as long as the corresponding PV resource exists.
+Deleting the PV resource will also delete the corresponding EBS volume, which means that all stored data will be lost at that point.

 ## Using persistent volumes in a pod